Flawless finish: Morikawa wins British Open for 2nd major - WHIZ News

-SANDWICH, England (AP) — Collin Morikawa received the claret jug, thrust it into the air and gave it a kiss, a two-time major champion at age 24.
+SANDWICH, England (AP) — Collin Morikawa gazed adoringly at the claret jug, thrust it into the air and then gave it a kiss, a two-time major champion at age 24.

 The American closed with a bogey-free, 4-under 66 and won the British Open in his debut Sunday, becoming the first player to capture two different majors on the first attempt.

-His victory 11 months ago in his first PGA Championship came in the first major with no spectators amid the coronavirus pandemic.
+His victory 11 months ago on his PGA Championship debut came in the first major with no spectators amid the pandemic.

 So it was a very different scenario for Morikawa, a mature-beyond-his-years Californian, as he made one of the greatest walks in golf down the 18th fairway at Royal St. George’s, first to applause and then to a standing ovation.

-After tapping in for par to win by two shots over Jordan Spieth, he gave a fist pump before applauding the spectators in the huge grandstand around the 18th green, part of a crowd of 32,000 people who enjoyed immaculate weather around the links off Sandwich Bay.
+After tapping in for par to win by two shots over Jordan Spieth, he gave a fist pump before applauding the spectators in the huge grandstand around the 18th green, part of a crowd of 32,000 people that made for the biggest gallery in golf since before the coronavirus pandemic.

-“I am obviously very biased being from the U.S., but I’m seeing some of the best crowds I have ever seen out here,” Morikawa said.
+“I am obviously very biased being from the U.S., but I’m seeing some of the best crowds I have ever seen out here,” Morikawa said in his victory speech on No. 18.

+“Those are the moments, the few seconds that you embrace so much,” he added.
+“You look around, every seat is packed, everywhere is packed with people.”

 They got to witness a player making a historic start to his major championship career.